nomilous/notice/spec/notice/README.md

 ```

+#### The Title

+* Should be unique.
+* The hub will not allow a second instance of the 'Family Room' television remote to connect.

 #### The Context

 * The client sends the context object to the hub during the connection handshake.
 * This becomes available in the `context.origin` object as passed along all hubside middleware traversals that contain a capsule originating from this client.

 #### The Connect

+* The connection specification sets paramaters used for connecting to the hub.
+* Both https and http are using socket.io to facilitate the transport.

 ### The Hub